 Facts and skills are easily retained when they are learned in a context relevant to daily life and experience – that is, when a person wants to know them because they have a need to know them.

 Schools, of course, focus on process too.
 It’s just that the process has nothing much to do with learning.
 Because of compulsory attendance laws and government funding, schools are concerned with a custodial and management process that involves standardization and accountability via exams, grades, and certificates, rather than a true interest in learning.
 For all the concern about facts and information (and their demonstrable retention), students in school are often prevented from knowing enough about the real workings of the real world to enable them to understand or change it.
 They also often give up their self-esteem and the ability to think for themselves, and end up believing that learning is a chore, rather than just a joyful part of living.

 So what can we do?
 We can trust our children’s ability to make sense of the world on their own, and to learn skills and facts without being taught.
 We can trust them not to learn certain things if they don’t perceive a need.
 We can be their guides when needed and their inspiration when we truly want to share a passion.
 We can model a life of being as well as doing and a pursuit of life skills as well as intellectual ones.
 We can share information, asking them questions only when we don’t know the answers and answering theirs when we do.

 We can opt for life.
 And that’s what I call life learning.

 Wendy Priesnitz is the editor of Life Learning Magazine, where an earlier version of this article first appeared.
-She is also the mother of two self-taught adult daughters, and the author of Challenging Assumptions in Education: From Institutional Education to a Learning Society and Beyond School: Living as if School Doesn’t Exist, as well as ten other books.
+She is also the mother of two self-taught adult daughters, and the author of Challenging Assumptions in Education: From Institutional Education to a Learning Society and Beyond School: Living as if School Doesn’t Exist, as well as eleven other books.